On Mount Etna

 Mount Etna is a must: visiting the craters, accompanied by an experienced guide, is definitely something in your to-do list.
 There are two starting points: ETNA SUD, with a path that takes you from Nicolosi to Rifugio Sapienza (altitude: 1920 meters), and ETNA NORD, with a road, called Mareneve, that begins in Linguaglossa and ends in Piano Provenzana (altitude: 1810 meters).

 If you choose to start from Nicolosi (Etna Sud), you will get to Rifugio Sapienza square, where you can walk and explore the inactive craters on Monti Silvestri; or you could live the suggestive experience of a volcanic eruption in the 7D Cinesfera, inside the Etna cable car station.
-The panoramic Cable car takes you to an altitude of 2,500 meters; with the same ticket, you can also reach the highest altitude (about 2.700 meters) in a 4×4 car; left the cars, you can reach Etna summit craters on foot (about 3.250 meters) with a professional guide.
+The panoramic Cable car takes you to an altitude of 2,500 meters; with the same ticket, you can also reach Torre del Filosofo (about 2.900 meters) in a 4×4 car with a professional guide.

 Do you prefer to have fun with your children?
 Go to the Etna Adventure Park Serra La Nave close to Rifugio Sapienza.

 In Nicolosi, you will visit the Volcano House Museum, where there are attractions and interactive multimedia.
 Driving along the scenic road all the way to 1,920 meters of height, you will get to Rifugio Sapienza; from here, you can walk along natural trails and find small wooden shelters and picnic areas.
 The walks on the Monti Rossi, where you can see craters and lava hills created during the 1669 eruption, are not strenuous, indeed suitable for children.
 The Adventur Park in Nicolosi is: Parco Avventura Monti Rossi